A/N: Many thanks to K_Lynne317 for being my wonderful beta. Enjoy.

 "Yeah, well, sorry ain't gonna bring him back," Daryl said harshly.
 Taking a moment to collect himself, he sighed.
 "If we're leaving, we better get moving.
-While Meryl had died, he had taken down at least ten of the Governor's men, meaning he's probably pissed.
+While Merle had died, he had taken down at least ten of the Governor's men, meaning he's probably pissed.
 I wouldn't be surprised if they were already on their way here."

 Rick nodded.
 "All right everyone, let's go."

 Carol turned to Daryl, "Can I ride with you?"